rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 (The JSON payload is expanded here for readability.)
 <br>
 <br>
-In the **Ext Devices Tab**, add an external device for the humidity sensor with a full topic of
+In the <b>Ext Devices Tab</b>, add an external device for the humidity sensor with a full topic of
 ```
     tele/BathHumidity/SENSOR
 ```